Tornadoes of 2016: March 1 (United States)

-March 15
+March 15 (United States)

 During the morning of March 15, the Storm Prediction Center introduced an enhanced risk of severe thunderstorms for west central Illinois, southeastern Iowa, and northeastern Missouri, with a 10% chance of tornadoes for the same areas.
 The enhanced risk area was expanded westward in subsequent outlooks.
 That night, a small tornado outbreak occurred in eastern Iowa and western Illinois.
 A high-end EF2 tornado tracked near Rapids City, Illinois, injuring 10 people and destroying homes in a semi-rural subdivision near East Moline, while an EF0 touched down near McCausland, Iowa, causing minor tree damage.
-Another EF2 caused considerable damage near Trivoli, Illinois in Peoria County, and an EF0 caused damage in the city of Peoria and Peoria Heights.
-An EF1 occurred near Curran, Illinois, causing damage to homes west of Springfield, and another EF0 touched down north of Deer Grove, Illinois.
+Another EF2 tornado caused considerable damage near Trivoli, Illinois in Peoria County, and an EF0 tornado caused damage in the city of Peoria and Peoria Heights.
+An EF1 tornado near Curran, Illinois caused damage to homes west of Springfield, and another EF0 tornado touched down north of Deer Grove, Illinois.
 A large tornado touched down in Good Hope, Illinois, initially causing EF0 roof damage in town before reaching EF2 strength further to the northeast, heavily damaging multiple farmsteads.
 Two other EF1 tornadoes touched down in Clinton County, Iowa, one of which struck a mobile home park near Low Moor, injuring three people.
 A total of nine tornadoes were confirmed from this event.

-March 30–April 1
+March 30 – April 1 (United States)

-Early in the evening of March 30, a localized but significant tornado event impacted Oklahoma and Arkansas, including an EF2 that caused heavy damage to homes, businesses, and industrial buildings in the northern part of Tulsa, injuring four people.
+Early in the evening of March 30, a localized but significant tornado event impacted Oklahoma and Arkansas, including an EF2 tornado that caused heavy damage to homes, businesses, and industrial buildings in the northern part of Tulsa, injuring four people.
 A second EF2 tornado from the same parent supercell severely damaged homes near Claremore, and destroyed barns at Will Rogers Downs.
 The following day, numerous weak tornadoes touched down in southern Middle Tennessee, Mississippi and Alabama, causing mostly minor damage.
 However, an EF2 tornado destroyed mobile homes and downed many trees near Hartselle and Priceville, Alabama.
 Tornado activity continued on the morning of April 1, as a few weak tornadoes occurred in parts of Alabama and Georgia.
-Overall, this outbreak produced 29 tornadoes and no fatalities.
+The system also produced heavy rain, flooding, and hail across the Southern Plains and Southeastern United States.
+Two non-tornadic deaths occurred due to teen drivers sliding and crashing on a wet roadways in Tishomingo County, Mississippi and Douglas County.
+Overall, this outbreak produced 29 tornadoes and no tornadic fatalities.

 April

-142 tornadoes were reported in the United States in April, all of which were confirmed.